-(2) Working environment measurements and medical examinations
+(2) Working environment measurements' biological sampling and analyses of airborne and material-embedded substances

 JISHA takes measurements to help improve the working environment.
 Measurements are conducted on dust, organic solvents, specified chemical substances, lead and other metals, which are harmful substances specified by laws and ordinances, and noise, intensity of illumination for VDT work, and velocity control of local exhaust ventilation systems, as well.
 JISHA also provides support for improving the working environment, including suggesting improvement measures based on measurement results and inspecting local exhaust ventilation systems.